-Ncuti Gatwa is the next Doctor
+Ncuti Gatwa is the Fifteenth Doctor

-Time will tell.
-In the meantime, here’s how Russell T Davies announced his casting: ““The future is here and it’s Ncuti!
+In the meantime, here’s how Russell T Davies announced his casting: “The future is here and it’s Ncuti!
 Sometimes talent walks through the door and it’s so bright and bold and brilliant, I just stand back in awe and thank my lucky stars.
 Ncuti dazzled us, seized hold of the Doctor and owned those TARDIS keys in seconds.
 It’s an honour to work with him, and a hoot, I can’t wait to get started.
 I’m sure you’re dying to know more, but we’re rationing ourselves for now, with the wonderful Jodie’s epic finale yet to come.
 But I promise you, 2023 will be spectacular!”

-David Tennant is back
+David Tennant is the Fourteenth Doctor

 Yasmin Finney is playing Rose